Ammaar-Alam/instagram-Checker/README.md

 ## Features

 - **Upload Instagram ZIP directly:** Upload the Instagram "Download your information" ZIP; the server extracts the correct files automatically (recommended).
+Supports both JSON and HTML exports.
-- **Upload Followers and Following JSON:** Alternatively, upload the two JSON files manually.
+- **Upload Followers and Following JSON/HTML:** Alternatively, upload the two files manually in either JSON or HTML format.
 - **Identify Non-Mutual Connections:** Get clear lists of who doesn't follow you back and whom you don't follow back.
 - **Web-Based Analyzer:** Access the tool directly through a web interface without the need for local setup.